Du Tao: Second rebellion and fate

 Du Tao sent his general Zhang Yan (張彥) to raid Yuzhang commandery (豫章, present-day Nanchang, Jiangxi).
 Zhang Yan burned many of the cities and towns in the commandery, but he was later defeated and killed by Zhou Fang's forces.
 Later, Zhou Fang attempted to attack Xiangcheng with a navy, but at the same time, Du Tao had sent his general Du Hong (杜弘) to attack Penkou (湓口, in present-day Jiujiang, Jiangxi).
-Zhou Fang turned back to face Du Hong, who he had a back and forth battle with, but was eventually successful in turning him away.
+Zhou Fang turned back to face Du Hong, (Note: Du Hong would later surrender to Wang Ji; the duo would later be repelled by Liang Shuo and Xiu Zhan at Jiaozhou, and defeated by Tao Kan at Guangzhou.) who he had a back and forth battle with, but was eventually successful in turning him away.

 Later that year, Du Tao was locked with Tao Kan in a stalemate.
 In his final battle, Du sent his general Wang Gong (王貢) to lead against Tao Kan.
 However, Tao managed to convince Wang to defect to his side, which created confusion in Du Tao's army and caused them to scatter.
 Du Tao also retreated, but what became of him after this was unknown.
-Three different accounts stated that he either was killed, successfully escaped and disappeared or drowned himself in a river.
+Three different accounts stated that he either was killed, (Note: The account claiming that he was killed was found in Emperor Min's biography in Book of Jin.
+The Zizhi Tongjian also adopted this account.) successfully escaped and disappeared (Note: The account claiming his disappearance was found in his own biography in Book of Jin.) or drowned himself in a river.
 Regardless, the rebellion ended in 315 after Tao Kan recovered Changsha.
 Du Tao's followers were granted amnesty by Sima Rui after they surrendered.